 Radiocarbon dates suggest the canal was in use from circa A.D.
 700 to A.D.
 1400.
 More precise dates are a part of the ongoing research effort, which will include sub-surface excavation “digs” to carbon-date additional organic matter from the Naples canal, and to uncover any artifacts that might remain laying in the bottom.

-…and for your interest in the Naples Indian Canal.
+…and thank you for your interest in the Naples Indian Canal.
 Please check back often for news and updates about the projects’ continuing progress.

-For questions, comments, or information on getting involved… please contact us via email using the form on the Contact Us page.
-We appreciate your interest.
+For questions, comments, or information on getting involved… please contact us via email.